The Tracker One is a ready-to-go Tracker SoM carrier board with optional weatherproof enclosure.

 |GPIO1||A3||GPIO on power and I/O connector|

-There are several options for powering the evaluation board:
+There are several options for powering the carrier board:

 The MCU USB connector (USB-C).
-If using a laptop with a 500 mA USB port, you should also use the LiPo battery.
-With a 2A tablet charger, you can power only by USB.
+If using a laptop with a USB-A to USB-C cable and a 500 mA USB port, you should also use the LiPo battery.
+With an true USB-C port and cable, or a 2A tablet charger, you can power only by USB.

 The LiPo connector.
 This is typically used with a LiPo battery.

-- Red blinking: Attempting to connect to the cellular network
+- Red breathing: Attempting to connect to the cellular network

 The CHRG LED indicates the charge status: